RPerottoni/Health_Insurance_Cross_Sell/README.md

 ![image](reports/figures/hypo_5.png)

-# 5. Machine learning models applied
+# 5. Machine Learning Models
-In this phase, we selected 3 ML models to work with:
+In this phase, we selected 3 differents machine learning models to training and evaluate, the algorithms selected to use on this project are listed bellow.
 - KNN Classifier
 - Logistic Regression
 - XGBoost Classifier